-The Internal Revenue Service (IRS) determined and informed the System in March 2003 that the 401(k) Plan is designed in accordance with the applicable sections of the Internal Revenue Code (IRC).
+The Internal Revenue Service (IRS) determined and informed the System in August 2013 that the 401(k) Plan is designed in accordance with the applicable sections of the Internal Revenue Code (IRC).
 The 401(k) Plan has been amended subsequent to the receipt of the latest IRS determination letter.
 However, the 401(k) Plan administrator and the 401(k) Plan's tax counsel believe that the 401(k) Plan is currently designed and being operated in compliance with the applicable requirements of the IRC.
 Therefore, no provision for income taxes has been included in these financial statements.
-In accordance with the IRS review cycle, the System submitted an application for a new determination letter to the IRS during fiscal year 2009.
-As of September 30, 2012, management had not received a new determination letter from the IRS.
-The System has responded to all requests for information from the 401(k) Plan's assigned IRS reviewer, and System staff have been informed by the IRS reviewer that the issuance of a new determination letter is being held until the IRS addresses certain issues regarding leave conversion in governmental plans.